Chucknadauld/startup/README.md

 - [x] **Application elements** - Event cards, queue items, search results, forms, tables all properly styled
 - [x] **Application text content** - Consistent typography with purple color scheme and proper hierarchy
 - [x] **Application images** - Styled with rounded corners, proper sizing, and album art placeholders

+## React Phase 1 deliverable

+For this deliverable I converted my application to use React and React routing.

+- [x] **Bundled using Vite** - Configured Vite for bundling and development server
+- [x] **Multiple React components** - Converted all HTML pages to React components:
+  - Login component with registration forms
+  - Dashboard component for creating and managing events
+  - Event component for live DJ controls and queue management
+  - Join component for guest participation
+- [x] **React router** - Implemented routing with NavLink and Routes:
+  - / routes to Login
+  - /dashboard routes to Dashboard
+  - /event routes to Event
+  - /join routes to Join
+  - 404 NotFound component for invalid routes
+- [x] **Proper component structure** - Organized components in separate directories with modular architecture